Plaza Accord: Meeting at the Plaza Hotel

 At the 17 January 1985 G5 meeting attended by James Baker, a small amount of currency intervention to depreciate the dollar was agreed upon and subsequently took place.
 US intervention was small in those months, but the German authorities intervened heavily to sell dollars in foreign exchange markets in February and March.
-In April at an OECD meeting the US announced their potential interest in a meeting between the major industrial countries on the subject of international monetary reform, and preparations for the Plaza meeting began, with preparatory meetings by G5 deputies in July and August.
-Then finally on 22 September 1985, the finance ministers and central bank governors of the United States, France, Germany, Japan and Great Britain met at the Plaza Hotel in New York City and came to an agreement on the announcement that "some further orderly appreciation of the non-dollar currencies is desirable" and they "stand ready to cooperate more closely to encourage this when to do so would be helpful".
-The following Monday when the meeting was made public, the dollar fell 4 percent in comparison to the other currencies.
+In April at an OECD meeting, the US announced its potential interest in a meeting between the major industrial countries on the subject of international monetary reform, and preparations for the Plaza meeting began, with preparatory meetings by G5 deputies in July and August.
+On 22 September 1985, the finance ministers and central bank governors of the United States, France, Germany, Japan and Great Britain met at the Plaza Hotel in New York City and agreed on the announcement that "some further orderly appreciation of the non-dollar currencies is desirable" and they "stand ready to cooperate more closely to encourage this when to do so would be helpful".
+The following Monday, when the meeting was made public, the dollar fell 4 percent in comparison to the other currencies.

 Effects

 Trade deficit

-While for the first two years the US deficit only worsened, it then began to turn around as the elasticities had risen enough that the quantity effects began to outweigh the valuation effect.
+For the first two years after the Accord, the US trade deficit worsened, as rising prices of imports outweighed the decline in import quantity and rise in export quantity in the short run.
+However, the deficit eventually began to fall, as imports had fallen and exports had risen sufficiently for quantity effects to outweigh the valuation effect.

 The devaluation made U.S. exports cheaper to purchase for its trading partners, which in turn allegedly meant that other countries would buy more American-made goods and services.
 The Plaza Accord failed to help reduce the U.S.–Japan trade deficit, but it did reduce the U.S. deficit with other countries by making U.S. exports more competitive.
-And thus, the US Congress refrained from enacting protectionist trade barriers.
+As a consequence, the US Congress refrained from enacting the protectionist trade barriers which had been called for before the Accord.